© MarianVejcik | iStockphoto

 As one of the biggest happiness drivers in your company, a bonus that celebrates a successful outcome lets your employees know they’ve contributed to the greater good and you’ve noticed.

 A scorecard program linking pay to performance makes financial rewards more relevant for employees and more economically balanced for your company.
-The scorecard is a form of “at-risk compensation” based on hitting performance targets tied to company success.
-This is paid when performance is high in a good economy and can be adjusted to market conditions when it’s not.

 Keeping costs in line during an overheated economy, without jeopardizing the opportunity to close a hiring deal on a top candidate, is difficult when there’s a lot of competition for hard-to-fill positions.
 While a signing bonus can be a powerful recruiting tool, it can also be tied to a larger time frame for retention.
 When calculating costs to hire, know how much is too much; offer the right wage and a signing bonus to close the gap.